Healthdirect Free Australian health advice you can count on.

 Key facts

-• Normally, stools (faeces or poo) are soft, sausage-shaped and easy to pass, and light to dark brown in colour.
+• Stools (faeces or poo) are normally soft, sausage-shaped and easy to pass, and light to dark brown in colour.

-• The colour of your stool is influenced by what you eat and drink, the medicines you take and how long it takes for food to move through your digestive system.
+• The colour of your stool is affected by what you eat and drink, the medicines you take and how long it takes for food to move through your digestive system.

-• Changes to be aware of include how long it takes to empty your bowels, seeing blood or worms in your stools, or changes in your stools' colour, texture and frequency.
+• Stool changes to be aware of include how long it takes to empty your bowels, seeing blood or worms in your stools, or changes in your stool colour, texture and frequency.

 • You might see bright blood in your stool if you have anal fissures (tears in the skin around the anus) or haemorrhoids.